Pandemic Orders and industry requirements are regularly updated

 Latest advice on the vaccine roll out in Victoria

-WorkSafe Victoria will review guidance on COVID-19 vaccinations regularly in line with public health advice and the rollout of vaccinations in the community.
+WorkSafe Victoria will review guidance on COVID-19 vaccinations regularly in line with public health advice.

 COVID-19 vaccines as a control measure

-Under the Occupational Health and Safety Act 2004 (OHS Act) employers must identify whether there is a risk to the health of their employees from exposure to COVID-19 at their workplace.
+Under the OHS Act employers must identify whether there is a risk to the health of their employees from exposure to COVID-19 at their workplace.

 Where a risk is identified, employers must eliminate the risk, so far as is reasonably practicable.
 When elimination is not possible, they must reduce the risk so far as reasonably practicable.

-Employers need to continue implementing control measures to reduce the risk of exposure to COVID-19 according to the hierarchy of controls.
+Employers need to utilise control measures to reduce the risk of exposure to COVID-19 according to the hierarchy of controls.

 - wearing a face mask when required, unless a lawful exception applies

-- practising good hygiene by regularly washing your hands or using hand sanitiser
+- practising good hygiene, including regularly washing hands or using hand sanitiser and coughing or sneezing into a tissue or your elbow

 The six principles of COVIDSafe workplaces

-You must also continue to follow any health directions that apply to how you operate your business.
+You must also continue to follow any Pandemic Orders that apply to how you operate your business.

 Consultation with employees and health and safety representatives